MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-core-service-overview.md

    - Mid June 2024 to U.S. Government customers running Windows clients.

-1. If you are using the Microsoft Defender for Endpoint **streamlined** device connectivity experience, you do not need to add any additional URLs.
+1. If you're using the Microsoft Defender for Endpoint **streamlined** device connectivity experience, you don't need to add any other URLs.

-1. If you are using the Microsoft Defender for Endpoint **standard** device connectivity experience:
+1. If you're using the Microsoft Defender for Endpoint **standard** device connectivity experience:

    Enterprise customers should allow the following URLs: